-2019 December events bring holiday parades, Christmas markets, tree lightings, and seasonal festivals to Northern Virginia for a month of holiday fun.
-You’ll also find miniature and model trains, interesting history at area parks, and beautiful fireworks to finish 2019 in style.
+2020 December events bring holiday lights, festive photos, Christmas markets, and sparkly displays to Northern Virginia for a month of holiday fun.
+You’ll also find special outdoor activities at area parks and historic sites along with beautiful fireworks to finish the year in style.

-The annual Fun in Fairfax VA December listing is one of our longest event lists of the year.
+The annual Fun in Fairfax VA December listing is usually one of our longest event lists of the year.
 Annual holiday celebrations return to towns, cities, malls, and parks throughout the Northern Virginia region.
-Events are listed in order of start date.
+Sadly, some of the annual festivals are canceled in 2020.

 Please click the links for additional details and always check ahead for inclement weather closings.
 Many events are held rain or shine, while others close on especially rainy, windy, or chilly days.